NEC Rules for Kitchen & Countertop Receptacle Placement

 - Identify Qualifying Spaces: Measure all countertop sections.
 Any continuous surface 12 inches or wider requires at least one electrical receptacle.

-- Locate Breaks: Identify all “breaks” in the countertop plane.
-This includes sinks, cooktops, and permanently installed appliances.
+- Locate Breaks: Identify all interruptions in the wall line.
+This includes doorways and permanently installed appliances and fixtures that interrupt the countertop plane.
 These are your starting points for measurement.

-- Apply the 2-Foot Rule: From each side of a break (like a sink), measure 24 inches.
+- Apply the 2-Foot Rule: From each side of a qualifying break (like a sink or permanent obstruction), measure 24 inches.
 A receptacle must be placed within this distance.
 This applies to the ends of a total countertop run as well.

-- Apply the 4-Foot Rule: After placing the first receptacles, ensure that the distance between any two subsequent receptacles on a continuous counter is no more than 48 inches.
-This ensures no point is further than 24 inches from an electricity receptacle.
+- Apply the 4-Foot Result: After placing the first receptacles, ensure that the distance between any two subsequent receptacles on a continuous counter is no more than 48 inches so that no point is further than 24 inches from an electricity receptacle.

 - Verify Height: Once locations are marked, double-check that the planned height for each duplex receptacle is no more than 20 inches above the finished countertop.
 This completes the basics of the receptacle wiring layout.